imoukhs/E-commerce/README.md

 # Run on iOS simulator
 expo run:ios

-# Run on Android emulator
+# Run on an Android emulator
 expo run:android
 \`\`\`